 It is anticipated that the proposed development shall act as a catalyst to provide additional public transport services within the locality by providing a new destination on a regional road with capacity to support additional bus services.
-In light of the strong road connection to Kurnell in particular, and with new residential development already occurring within the primary trade area, it is considered likely that there will be substantial scope to provide a viable and regular bus service to the site.
+In light of the strong road connection to Kurnell in particular, and with new residential development already occurring within the primary trade area, it is considered likely that there will be substantial scope to provide a viable and regular bus service which benefits not only the new centre but also surrounding residential areas.